mindspore-lab/models/research/xidian/FADA/README.md

 # [Quick Start](#contents)

 After installing MindSpore via the official website, you can start training and evaluation as follows:
-Before training and evaluation, you can set the default_config_cpu.yaml.
-Specify the source domain dataset and target domain data in the yaml file, that is, set "src_dataset: XX" and "tgt_dataset: XX", where "XX" can be selected as either 'MNIST' or 'SVHN'.

 - running on Ascend